exilesprx/exilesprx.github.io/content/posts/docker/callas-pdf-toolbox.md

 - increased docker image size
 - lack of separation of concerns

-We needed to improve the situation.
-And I was able to accompish the primary with additional positive side effects.
+We needed to improve the situation, and I was able to accomplish the primary goal with additional positive side effects.

 ## Goals
   - reduced build quantity